Reactor Technology (2021)

 On completion of the course, the student is expected to be able to:

-- Explain the construction of reactor engineering systems and their application in the production processes
+- Explain the construction of bioreactor engineering systems and their application in the production processes

 - Explain ideal reactor models (plug-flow, CSTR, ideal stirred batch reactor, and ideal fed-batch)